Pripyat (Prypiat) is an abandoned city located in Kiev region of Ukraine. It is standing on the Pripyat River, near the border with Belarus.

-The population of Pripyat was evacuated on April 27th, 1986, because of the Chernobyl accident.
-A new town-sputnik Slavutich was built about 50 km from the nuclear power station for the staff working at it.
+The population of Pripyat was evacuated on April 27, 1986, because of the Chernobyl accident.
+Slavutich, a new town-sputnik, was built about 50 km from the nuclear power station.

-Pripyat is known all over the world for Chernobyl disaster happened at Chernobyl Nuclear Power Plant.
+Pripyat is known worldwide because of the Chernobyl disaster happened at Chernobyl Nuclear Power Plant.
 The population of the city was about 49,400 before the disaster (April 26, 1986).
-After the disaster Pripyat was abandoned.
-The city is known as ghost city now.

-Pripyat is one of favorite places among tourists and scientists all over the world.
+Present day Pripyat attracts tourists and scientists from all over the world.

 Radiation hotspots resulting from the Chernobyl nuclear plant accident